NUR 230 Foundations of Professional Nursing 5 credits

 Students are introduced to the role of the professional nurse with emphasis on the Christian ethic of social justice.
 Students examine the historical and theoretical foundations of professional nursing practice.
 Fundamental nursing concepts and the nursing process are introduced, building knowledge essential to the provision of holistic and culturally sensitive nursing care of individuals and families across the lifespan with a concentration on geriatric care.
 The use of information technology to support safe patient care is explored.
 A course focus is development of accountable and ethical decision-making.
 This course includes classroom instruction, clinical experiences, and simulation.
-(Prerequisites: Minimum grade of C in BIO 315 and BIO 316)
+(Prerequisites: Admission to Nursing Program)

 NUR 231 Foundations of Professional Nursing Lab 3 credits

 This lab course focuses on creating a solid foundation for nursing care of the adult with an emphasis on the geriatric patient.
 Students apply the skills learned in the theory component of this course.
 Emphasis is placed on holistic basic health assessment, documentation of assessment, evidence based assessment tools, and the introduction of skills necessary to maintain wellness and promote the health of diverse adult and geriatric populations.
 Basic principles of medication administration are covered.
 Medication administration content focuses on client rights, safety, and methods of oral and non-parenteral medication administration of adults.
 Basic nursing concepts of safe patient handling and client assistance with activities of daily living are reviewed and reinforced.
-(Prerequisites: Minimum grade of C in BIO 315 and BIO 316)
+(Prerequisites: Admission to Nursing Program)

 NUR 232 Nursing Approach to Nutritional Foundations 2 credits

 This course is an introduction to the nurse’s role in promoting optimal health through nutrition and supplementation.
 Focus is placed on wellness from a personal and public health perspective, increasing health literacy, and alternative nutritive methods.
 Using an interprofessional perspective, the learners analyze the role of nutrition in different cultural contexts, ensuring optimal nutrition across the lifespan.
 Students will analyze the use of technology to support wellness and health goals.
 This course includes classroom instruction.
-(Prerequisites: Minimum grade of C in BIO 300, CHE 115, MAT 165)
+(Prerequisites: Admission to Nursing Program)

 NUR 241 Pharmacology in Nursing 3 credits

 This course examines the role of the nurse in comprehensive care of patients that require pharmacological therapy, including the use of integrative therapies.
 Content focuses on client rights, safety, and methods of medication administration across the lifespan.
 Information technology including the electronic health record are utilized to support safe medication administration.
 This course includes classroom instruction, simulation, and skills lab.
-(Prerequisites: Minimum grade of C in NUR 230, NUR 231, NUR 232)
+(Prerequisites: Admission to Nursing Program)

 NUR 242 Nursing Care of the Adult I 5 credits